Skip navigation

 Advice from an intellectual property expert will ensure that your mark is reviewed before registration, and any potential issues are avoided before it is submitted for examination.

-Should the submitted trade mark registration pass the examination on absolute grounds, it is then open to opposition, invalidation on relative grounds, depending on other published trade marks on the register.
+Should the submitted trade mark registration pass the examination on absolute grounds, it is then open to opposition, and invalidation on relative grounds, depending on other published trade marks on the register.

 For more IP answers, review our FAQ section here.

+Are you looking for intellectual property support for your business?
 Contact our team today to speak to a team member about how we can help you turn your ideas into best-in-class assets.

 Want to get started?